-Have you ever turned on your air conditioner and noticed a bad smell coming from your vents?
+Have you ever turned on your air conditioner and noticed it smell bad, emanating from your vents?
 Sometimes this odor is normal, like when starting up the heating system or air conditioner for the first time in a while.
 Other reasons require attention.
 The foul smell could be a dead rodent in your ductwork system.
 No matter the case, when your air conditioner smells bad, your ductwork may need to be professionally inspected and cleaned.

 However, if you smell a foul odor only when your AC kicks on, chances are that the smell is emanating from the AC unit itself.
 If your air conditioner smells there are a few checks you can perform before calling your professional HVAC service technician.